ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Git-account-creation.md

     ![New ssh key button](/SSH-token/step1.png)

-    Head back over to the terminal and navigate to wherever the ssh key was generated to (be default this will be ~/.ssh/).
-Then extract the contents of the public key to your clipboard (A common way of doing this would be to use `cat` then copy from the terminal).
+    Head back over to the terminal and navigate to wherever the ssh key was generated to (by default this will be ~/.ssh/).
+Then extract the contents of the public key to your clipboard.

+    ```bash title="Example of extracting public key"
+    # You don't have to use cat, anything that prints the file is sufficient
+    cat ~/.ssh/Your-SSH-Key.pub
+    ```
     Be sure to get the public key and not the private key (the public key has the file extension `.pub`).

     Now go back to the page on GitHub and paste the public key into the box labelled "key".
 Give the key a name (the name doesn't matter) and click